 These courses require a faculty advisor who will create and supervise a set of advanced readings and assignments for the student.
 AR&R topics are typically limited to material not addressed in existing honours seminars.
 Please consult the university calendar description of these courses and obtain a supervisor before attempting to register.
 Registration also requires the AR&R contract form, available in the Psychology Office.

-PROCEDURE (FOR 2018-2019 HONOURS COURSES)
+PROCEDURE (FOR F/W 2019-2020, FALL 2019, AND WINTER 2020 HONOURS COURSES)

-STEP 1: WebAdvisor.
-Obtain a copy of your transcript from WebAdvisor and plan your schedule using Student Planning under the Registration menu in WebAdvisor.
+STEP 1: WebAdvisor— Obtain a copy of your transcript from WebAdvisor and plan your schedule using Student Planning under the Registration menu in WebAdvisor.
 The Honours Advisor will review your plan after you submit your course plan to the Honours Advisor.

-STEP 2: Honours Forms.
-Download and complete the following Honours forms:
+STEP 2: Honours Forms—Download and complete the following Honours forms:

-- GPA Calculator [Required].
-Enter the details from your most recent transcript for all of the Psychology courses you have taken into the top section of the calculator’s worksheet.
+- GPA Calculator [Required]—Enter the details from your most recent transcript for all of the Psychology courses you have taken into the top section of the calculator’s worksheet.
 Enter the details for your non-Psychology courses into the bottom section of the worksheet.

-- BA Honours Form [Required].
-Complete most of the form (including the 4000-level courses that you want to register for), but leave blank the Comments and Submitted by sections, which your Advisor must fill in.
+- BA Honours Form [Required]—Complete most of the form (including the 4000-level courses that you want to register for), but leave blank the Comments and “Submitted by” sections, which your Advisor must fill in.
+For the section that requests your email address, please use your UW email address.
 Your Advisor will verify the information that you have completed on the form, such as the GPA that you have entered.

-- File Names.
-Save the GPA Calculator and BA Honours Form using the following filename convention: “yourlastname-studentnumber”.
+File Names: Save the GPA Calculator and BA Honours Form using the following filename convention: “yourlastname-studentnumber”.

-- Special Permissions.
-If you require permission from a faculty member to take an Honours course, then contact the faculty member and request permission to take the course.
+Special Permissions: If you require permission from a faculty member to take an Honours course, then contact the faculty member and request permission to take the course.
 In your permission request, direct the faculty member to copy the Honours Committee Chair (see below) on the “Permission Form” sent to Registration.

-STEP 3: Honours Advising Request.
+STEP 3: Honours Advising Request

-- Prepare an e-mail for the Chair of the Honours Committee using your UW webmail address with “Honours Advising Request” in the subject.
+Prepare an e-mail using your UW webmail address for the Chair of the Honours Committee with “Honours Advising Request” in the subject.
 In your e-mail message, please provide the date of your registration appointment.

 Dr. Justin Friesen: firstname.lastname@example.org

-- Although an appointment to meet with an Honours Advisor is optional, you may arrange to meet with an Honours Advisor who processes your Honours Forms and discuss your program of study.
+An Honours Advisor will review your Honours Forms and inform you about your eligibility to register for Honours courses.
+Although an appointment to meet with an Honours Advisor is optional, you may arrange to meet with the Honours Advisor who processes your Honours Forms and discuss your program of study.